• Your selection is empty.

 Presentation

-The Cycle Pluridisciplinaire d'Études Supérieures is a three-year diploma program of excellence, combining the Université d'Orléans and a lycée with preparatory classes (Lycée Pothier).
+The Cycle Pluridisciplinaire d'Études Supérieures (CPES) is a three-year diploma program of excellence combining the University of Orléans and a high school with preparatory classes (Lycée Pothier).
 In addition to its selectivity, the specificity of this program lies in the fact that teaching is shared between teachers from the preparatory classes and teacher-researchers from the university, as well as in its multi-disciplinary nature, combining geosciences and economics.

 The aim is to provide students with training that will enable them to acquire a triple skill set in the face of the major challenges of today and tomorrow.
-The strategic positioning of this CPES on issues associated with climate change, transitions (ecological, climatic, energy...) and economic challenges in the age of Big Data makes it a unique training program of excellence.
-Data science and digital technology are the common thread running through the course, with the aim of understanding the impact of human activities as accurately as possible, taking advantage of the ever-increasing availability of data.
+The strategic positioning of this CPES on issues associated with climate disruption, transitions (ecological, climatic, energy) and economic challenges in the age of Big Data makes it a unique training program of excellence.

-The teaching provided by classes préparatoires teachers will enable students to acquire the knowledge and skills they need to follow cutting-edge university courses, supported by the latest research in the field.
+The teaching provided by classes préparatoires teachers will enable students to acquire a foundation of knowledge and skills that will enable them to follow cutting-edge courses at university, supported by the most recent research in the field.
 For this reason, the majority of courses are taught at high school in the first year (80%), equally at high school and university in the second year, then mainly at university in the third year (80%).

 The courses are structured into three main blocks, each aimed at developing a skill that is interconnected with the other two:

-● Geosciences and Natural Resources block
+- Geosciences and Natural Resources block

-● Fundamental block (mathematics, statistics, probability, numerics, English, etc.)
+- Fundamental block (mathematics, statistics, probability, numerics, English, etc.)

-Economic Modeling and the Environment, run by the Orléans School of Economics, leading to a Bachelor's degree in Economics and Management
+- Economic Modeling and the Environment, run by the Orléans School of Economics, leading to a Bachelor's degree in Economics and Management,

 Read more